OJB-Quantum/Critical-Questions/README.md

 A list of terms that can be entered into a Google search bar (https://www.google.com/search?q=) and return results that provide useful information in various formats.
 (I compiled this list over a number of years through trial and error).

-http://www.acgov.org/searchhelp.htm is a good starting point.
+http://www.acgov.org/searchhelp.htm is a good starting point, but also not the end.
+Therefore, the list I created below can be viewed supplementary.

 _________________________________________________________________________________________________________________________________________________________________